-Having thus determined the influence which the general perspective of the face has upon the apparent direction of the eyes in a portrait, Dr. Wollaston applies it to the explanation of the wellknown fact, that when the eyes of a portrait look at a spectator in front of it they will follow him, and appear to look at him in every other direction.
+Having thus determined the influence which the general perspective of the face has upon the apparent direction of the eyes in a portrait, Dr. Wollaston applies it to the explanation of the well-known fact, that when the eyes of a portrait look at a spectator in front of it they will follow him, and appear to look at him in every other direction.
 This curious fact, which has received less consideration than it merits, has been often skilfully employed by the novelist, in alarming the fears or exciting the courage of his hero.
 On returning to the hall of his ancestors, his attention is powerfully fixed on the grim portraits which surround him.
-The parts which they have respectively performed in the family history rise to his mind : his own actions, whether good or evil, are called up in contrast, and as the preserver or the destroyer of his line, he stands, as it were, in judgment before them.
-His imagination, thus excited by conflicting feelings, transfers a sort of vitality to the canvas, and if the personages do not " start from their frames," they will at least bend upon him their frowns or their approbation.
-It is in vain that he tries to evade their scrutiny.
-Whereever he goes their eyes eagerly pursue him; they will seem even to look at him over their shoulders, and he will find it impossible to shun their gaze but by quitting the apartment.
+The parts which they have respectively performed in the family history rise to his mind : his own actions, whether good or evil, are called up in contrast, and as the preserver or the destroyer of his line, he stands as it were in judgment before them.